pr0z4k/promptsmith-cli/README.md

 - reproducible lockfiles and builds
 - SBOM generation
 - signed release artifacts
-- macOS notarization and Windows signing
+- macOS notarization and Windows signing (like in a looong time)

 The roadmap is intentionally modest.
-PromptSmith is not applying for permission to become an operating system.
+PromptSmith is your helper, not GLaDOS.

 ## Release information